Kroger Wants to Merge With Albertsons to Create US Grocery Giant

 Boise, Idaho-based Albertsons has been studying options to boost growth, having seen sales gains during the Covid-19 pandemic cool at the same time as labor and logistics expenses have been rising.

 Albertsons in February announced a strategic review of its businesses, which include the Acme, Tom Thumb and Shaw’s chains as well as its eponymous stores, that raised the prospect of potential disposals to help create value for shareholders.
+It also operates grocery chains such as Safeway, Jewel-Osco and Market Street.

 The grocer is still almost 30% owned by Cerberus Capital Management, the New York private equity firm that first invested in the business in 2006.
 Albertsons emerged from Cerberus’s portfolio when it held an initial public offering in 2020